 When I launched this website 3 years ago, I was just embarking on a new phase of my business.
 One that shared the business side of things, and not just about health and wellness for my existing customers.
 Talking about business, including email marketing, branding, websites, and social media, was WAY more interesting to me than writing another blog post about lemon water or kale.
 Over the past 3 years, I've:

-- grown a network marketing team to over 4,100 customers in 8 countries worldwide with almost $300,000 in sales per month (click here to learn more about this); and
+grown a network marketing team to over 6,000 customers in 10+ countries worldwide

 To say that my business has evolved over the past 3 years is an understatement.

 About 6 months ago, I started feeling that my message had changed, because I had changed.
-When I was featured in our company's Leadership Magazine (click here to read the article), I wrote "I’m still the same person, but I’m not the same person".
+I started feeling like I was still the same person, but I wasn’t the same person.

 So many lessons have come to me over the past 3 years, both difficult and easy, that the time has come to take a hard look at myself, my why, my messaging, my website and ultimately, what I want to leave behind as a legacy.